 Hypermobile EDS requires skin hyperextensibility and atrophic scarring as well as joint hypermobility.
 The joint hypermobility goes under the acronym of GJH, generalized joint hypermobility, and is identified by the Beighton score.
 Joint hypermobility itself does not suffice for determination of a genetic syndrome.

-Hypermobility is scored using the Beighten score.
+Hypermobility is scored using the Beighten score (Beighton et al, 1998).
 Cutoffs vary by age.

 5 elements, and 1 point for each side (so could have 9 points max);